Agora Financial

-Agora Financial is a privately held publishing company, based in Baltimore, Maryland, that produces print and email publications, books, and conferences directed toward providing financial advice, commentary, and marketing predictions.
+Agora Financial is an American publishing company, based in Baltimore, Maryland, that produces print and email publications, books, and conferences directed toward providing financial advice, commentary, and analysis.

 History and executive leadership

 A subsidiary of The Agora network, Agora Financial was founded in 1979 by financial writer and essayist Bill Bonner, the author of Empire of Debt and Financial Reckoning Day.
 Bonner's co-author Addison Wiggin is the executive publisher of Agora Financial.
 Wiggin served as executive producer and co-writer on the 2008 feature-length documentary film I.O.U.S.A..
 A film about the growth of the U.S. national debt, I.O.U.S.A. was based on Empire of Debt, and was financed by Agora Entertainment, another Agora, Inc. subsidiary.

 The company publishes a number of financial newsletters focused on advising investors on making money in energy, metals, emerging technologies, and small-cap stocks, including the Daily Reckoning, Outstanding Investments, and Capital & Crisis.
 Agora financial also founded the Richebacher Society, a group focused on continuing the work of the late economist Kurt Richebacher.

 Byron King, editor of two of Agora Financial's publications, Energy & Scarcity Investor and Outstanding Investments, has served as an oil industry analyst in the media, specifically in the wake of British Petroleum's oil spill in the Gulf of Mexico.
-Other members of the Agora Financial staff have provided analysis for CNBC, Fox Business News, and Bloomberg.
+Other members of the Agora Financial staff have provided analysis for CNBC, Fox Business, and Bloomberg.
 In March 2011, Agora Financial acquired Laissez Faire Books, a libertarian bookseller based in New York.
 Established in 1972, the bookseller publishes and distributes libertarian books, with a focus on economics and finance.
 Jeffrey Tucker, author of Bourbon for Breakfast: Living Outside the Statist Quo, and It’s a Jetsons World: Private Miracles and Public Crimes, as well as former editorial vice president of the Ludwig von Mises Institute, was hired as Laissez Faire's executive editor.